Welcome to WEGAS!

 Methane is produced in sediments when there is no oxygen.
 Even if oxygen is present in bottom waters and surface sediments, deeper sediments are oxygen-free.
-There are many types of micro-organisms that survive well under these conditions, including those that convert carbon dioxide and other carbon molecules into methane.
-Methane is about 30 times more potent than carbon dioxide as a greenhouse gas, so it is important to understand where methane production is occurring.
+Many types of micro-organisms that survive well under these conditions, including those that convert carbon dioxide and other carbon molecules into methane.
+Methane is about 30 times more potent than carbon dioxide as a greenhouse gas, so it is essential to understand where methane production is occurring.

-- Previous studies have focused on deep areas of the sea and we really don’t know how much carbon dioxide and methane are produced in shallow areas, says Dr. Xiaole Sun, researcher at the Baltic Sea Centre.
+- Previous studies have focused on deep areas of the sea, and we really don’t know how much carbon dioxide and methane are produced in shallow areas, says Dr. Xiaole Sun, a researcher at the Baltic Sea Centre.

 Generally, rates of carbon dioxide and methane increase with increasing organic matter.
 Coastal sediments contain more organic matter than deep sediments because of inputs from land, for instance from soils and leaves, and because there is more biological activity in shallow areas.